John Dungs: Politics

+Death

 Dungs died on 2 May 2014 en route to a hospital after collapsing at his residence in Rayfield, Jos.
-His death came within the week following the death of his father, Da.
-Dung Jok, the Gwom Rwei (district head) of Riyom after a protracted illness.
+His death came less than a week after the death of his father, Da.
+Dung Jok, the Gwom Rwei (district head) Riyom after a protracted illness.

+Following his passing, the executive governor of Delta State Emmanuel Uduaghan in a statement jointly eulogising Justice Chukwudifu Oputa and Dungs said that the former administrator was the architect of modern Delta whose zeal was relentless in laying the foundations of the achievements scored by successive civilian governors of the state.